Healthy Savory Muffins for the Holidays

 These would also be a fun hostess gift.
 You could either freeze them and bring them in the container (already marked with the date and what it is).
 Perhaps put this container on top of a little platter and tie with a bow for a gift.
 Or, go really super-achiever and add linen napkins - see photo at the end of the post.
 Or, just put them in a ziplock and toss them in a cute bag (but keep them chilled).

 This is the most forgiving recipe ever.
-I use pre-cooked chicken sausage links, but have also used shredded chicken breasts; I think this was when I had cooked chicken breast and they were a bit dry, so this was a perfect use.
+I use pre-cooked chicken sausage links, but have also used shredded chicken breasts; I think the chicken breasts was when I had already cooked them and they were a bit dry, so this was a perfect use.
 For that matter, you could use regular sausage, but the idea here was to keep it healthy.

 It calls for a bag of frozen spinach, but I once used fresh wilted spinach.
 And the herbs/spices - use what you love!